Vicki's Reading List

 Loved Clothes Last by Orsola De Castro

-A great handbook for taking care of those clothes already within your closet.
+A great handbook for taking care of the clothes already within your closet.
 Orsola is the founder of Fashion Revolution and many of the chapters within this book lay a great foundation for consuming less, mending more and taking better care of clothes whether they are new or old.
 Treating them as good friends rather than something that is disposable.

 Bring No Clothes by Charlie Porter